dnvriend/sbt-haskell/README.md

 - __haskellTest__: alias for ';clean;haskellCompile;haskellRun'
 - __run__: alias for haskellRun
 - __test__: alias for haskellTest which is an alias for ';clean;haskellCompile;haskellRun'
+- __cabalUpdate__: download the latest package list from 'hackage.haskell.org'
+- __cabalInstall__: download and install packages from Hackage defined in the settingKey 'cabalPackages'

 ## Installing Haskell
 I successfully installed Haskell using [brew](http://brew.sh/), so if you don't have brew installed yet, click on the